 - Descriptions and/or photos of novel equipment

-- Recruitment material (e.g. fliers, newspaper/craigslist ads, recruitment emails/letters, social network recruitment postings)
+- All recruitment material (e.g. fliers, newspaper/craigslist ads, recruitment emails/letters, social network recruitment postings or advertisements)

 After submitting your protocol